 Sourced through Scoop.it from: www.elpasochiropractorblog.com

 Fibromyalgia is a well-known condition characterized by widespread musculoskeletal pain that usually follows with fatigue as well as sleep, memory and mood complications.
 While there are currently no known causes and no known cures for the condition, many individuals who suffer from this painful disorder can often be misunderstood.
 Researchers believe that fibromyalgia heightens pain sensations by altering the way the brain processes pain signals.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Fibromyalgia: Medication Use & Dependency" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Fibromyalgia: Medication Use & Dependency" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.